department-of-veterans-affairs/vets-website/va-gov/pages/health-care/view-test-lab-results.md

 <div itemscope itemtype="http://schema.org/Question">

-<h2 itemprop="name">How can the VA labs and tests tool help me manage my health care?</h2>
+<h2 itemprop="name">How can the tool for VA labs and tests help me manage my health care?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-This tool (also called "Labs + Tests") is part of the My Health*e*Vet personal health record.
-It can help you view and keep a record of your test and lab results.
+This tool, called "Labs + Tests," is part of the My Health*e*Vet personal health record.
+It can help you view and keep a record of your lab and test results.

 **You can use it to:**
 - View some of your VA lab and test results (like blood tests)